 Characters must change as they quest.
-They must ultimately learn something and undergo some transformation as the plot follows its three-act structure.
+They must ultimately learn something and transform as the plot follows its three-act structure.

 Your story might be a coming-of-age tale, a rags-to-riches (or rags-to-riches-to-rags) narrative, or the telling of a wayward, rebellious son’s return to the safety of home.

-There are infinite options when it comes to character development, but the key thing is to make sure that your protagonist – and hopefully your reader – is not left unchanged by the experiences described in the novel.
+There are infinite options for character development, but the key is to ensure that your protagonist – and hopefully your reader – is not left unchanged by the experiences described in the novel.

 Show Don’t Tell

 Consider how the character’s attire and physical features reflect their personality.
 Instead of telling, show.